bbauska/W3Cx-5of5/README.md

 What you will learn in Module 5:

--   **We continue the study of object-oriented JavaScript programming with &quot;predefined classes&quot;**: Object, Array, String, Date, Math
+-   <b>We continue the study of object-oriented JavaScript programming with &quot;predefined classes&quot;</b>: Object, Array, String, Date, Math

--   **We present a very useful API for building HTML5 tables dynamically**.
+-   <b>We present a very useful API for building HTML5 tables dynamically</b>.

--   **We&apos;ll also see how to use HTML5 forms from JavaScript**: intercept their submission, retrieve input field values, and so on.
+-   <b>We&apos;ll also see how to use HTML5 forms from JavaScript</b>:
+    intercept their submission, retrieve input field values, and so on.

--   **We will study the JavaScript Object Notation (JSON) format**, used extensively when manipulating data from remote servers (via REST WebServices) or for persistence (saving data client or server-side).
+-   <b>We will study the JavaScript Object Notation (JSON) format</b>, used extensively when manipulating data from remote servers (via REST WebServices) or for persistence (saving data client or server-side).
     We will see several examples that consume such data and display them in a dynamic HTML5 table.

--   **Finally, we will develop together a mini contact manager** using classes, a dynamic table, a form and load/save its data using the JSON format.
+-   <b>Finally, we will develop together a mini contact manager</b> using classes, a dynamic table, a form and load/save its data using the JSON format.
 It will be your job to improve it by adding additional features.

-This module ends with the final exam which regroups questions specific to the current module but also a potpourri of questions related to the 4 previous modules.
+<p>This module ends with the final exam which regroups questions specific
+to the current module but also a potpourri of questions related to the 4 previous modules.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-2-1">5.2.1 References and objects (5:53)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Live coding lesson: references and objects
+<p>Live coding transcript: references and objects</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 479.
 (4xx) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">